 Cacao has been core to the culture and cuisine of Mesoamerica for millennia.
 While ancient civilizations drank chocolate, modern Mexican chocolate was influenced by Spanish colonization.
 Today it’s typically made of cacao, sugar, and cinnamon.
 Locals traditionally drink chocolate de agua (chocolate with water), but you can order it with milk instead.
 Oaxacans use a wooden tool called a molinillo to mix and froth the beverage.
 Oaxaca is the center of Mexico’s chocolate production, making it a great place to drink hot chocolate, a common beverage in the country.

-For high-quality, premium hot chocolate, I recommend third-generation chocolatier Rito Chocolatería.
-Rito’s also sells great food gifts to take back home, like artisanal Oaxacan chocolate disks and wooden molinillos for making hot chocolate yourself, chocolate bars blended with local ingredients like chiles, and Oaxacan mole negro (black mole) paste for cooking.
+For high-quality, premium hot chocolate, I recommend third-generation chocolatier Rito Chocolatería in Oaxaca City.
+Rito also sells great food gifts to take back home, like artisanal Oaxacan chocolate disks and wooden molinillos for making hot chocolate yourself, chocolate bars blended with local ingredients like chiles, and Oaxacan mole negro (black mole) paste for cooking.

 Coffee